Yan'an Soviet: Economy

 In 1938, the Yan'an Workers' Manufactured Goods Exhibition opened.
 It was designed to encourage industry in the area and promote economic development.

+In an effort to increase the organization of villagers into cooperatives (having had limited success with the adoption of state-run cooperatives in Yan'an), the government adopted a model of "people-managed cooperatives."
+The government encouraged villagers to become shareholders of cooperatives, and that these people-owned (as opposed to state-owned) cooperatives should manage socioeconomics at the local level, including matters like trade, production, transportation, education, health, and tax collections.
+The first exemplar was the Ya'nan South District Cooperative, which was promoted as a model throughout the region in September 1942.

 The Nationalist blockade decreased during the Second United Front, but it was renewed when the alliance fell apart in 1941.
 Japanese assaults in the region and poor harvests worsened the effects of blockade and the region had a severe economic crisis in 1941 and 1942, and continued into 1943.

 By 1944, the region had suffered cumulative inflation of 564,700% since 1937, compared with 75,550% in Nationalist areas.
 CCP leaders raised the issue of abandoning the area, which Mao Zedong refused to do.
 Mao implemented a mass line strategy, and imposed heavy taxes on the population in order to pay military expenses, which resulted in what is known as the "Yan'an Way", establishing the Border Region's independence from Nationalist subsidy.
 Other policies included rent and interest reduction, streamlined administration, the cooperative movement, and the Great Production Drive to improve agricultural and industrial production.
 The economy of the Border Region was also substantially supported by the production and export of opium into Japanese and Nationalist areas, with academic Chen Yung-fa contending that the economy of the Border Region was so dependent on opium that, had the CCP not engaged in opium trading, the Yan'an Way would have been impossible.

 As part of its campaign to improve rural socioeconomic development in 1944, one of the areas where the Yan'an Soviet government focused was on reducing infant mortality, eliminating unhygienic childbirth customs, and improving care for gynecological diseases.